fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 ## The obligatory one-liner

-This is not necessarily a recommended approach, but as an occasional code golf enthusiast (albeit one with a pretty poor handicap) it would seem remiss not to include it.
+As an occasional code golf enthusiast (albeit one with a pretty poor handicap) it would seem remiss not to include it.

 ## Directed graph